Let’s investigate further.

 What happened in FY21 for Johns Lyng Group?

 Johns Lyng recognised revenue of $568 million, which came in 15% higher than FY20.
 The growth carried vertically through its income statement, with EBITDA increasing by 28.3% and NPAT by about 26%.

 Much of the growth was underscored by “another outstanding performance” from the Group’s core business of insurance building and restoration services.
 In addition, results were “supported by a solid contribution” from its catastrophe (CAT) business.

 In addition, Johns Lyng completed several “important strategic acquisitions” completed prior to FY21’s end.

 To illustrate, the company acquired Unitech, a South Australian “insurance building services company”.
 The company said the transaction “presents clear synergies” with its core business and will increase Johns Lyng’s exposure in SA.

 Moreover, it also acquired Steamatic Australia which is a “national restoration services company”, according to the company’s announcement.
 This extends the previous acquisition of the Steamatic Global Master Franchise back in FY19.

 Finally, Johns Lyng also hiked its dividend by 25% from the same time last year, representing 61% of NPAT as a coverage ratio.

 What did management say?

-  These results have lagged the S&P/ASX 200 index (ASX: XJO)’s gain of around 25% over the last year.
+Both of these results have outpaced the S&P/ASX 200 Index (ASX: XJO)’s climb of around 25% over the past year.